 Isla is now a regular topic of conversation in our house as I’m more than waist deep in this blogging adventure, and ideally about two years out from a departure date.
 (Check out the original crazy idea blog that started this blog here.)
-I mentioned in passing to my husband something about transportation; and he said, “Sarah, you’re going to have to give up many of your first world luxuries if we move to Mexico.”
-I was like… “I drive a Kia, not a Mercedes.
+I mentioned in passing to my husband something about transportation; and he said, “Sarah, you’re going to have to give up many of your first world luxuries if we move to Mexico.” then, I was like… “I drive a Kia, not a Mercedes.
 What are you talking about?”
+So this is going to be all about planes and trains and automobiles!

 In my mind, which apparently was not on the same wave length as his… We’d sell my very practical 2014 Kia Optima (it’s been great really; I have no complaints.)
 Take that cash, and buy a little car in Mexico when we arrived.
 We’d store James’ babies, the 2013 Chevy Camaro and 2012 Toyota Tacoma.